buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Now if we run this test, we will see first test will pass while second one will fail even though the returncode is a 0.
 Take a close look at the **status** property

+.. dropdown:: ``buildtest build -b tutorials/test_status/status_regex.yml``

    .. command-output:: buildtest build -b tutorials/test_status/status_regex.yml

 .. _runtime: